-Although the Saudi labour market represents a downside risks to our Index, the country continues to perform well on the back of a strong project pipeline as part of the kingdom's USD385bn Development Plan.
-In addition, we believe incremental reforms, partially affected by pressures unleashed during the Arab Spring, have the potential to raise the country's business environment Index for the foreseeable future.
+With regards to Saudi Arabia, the labour market represents a downside risks to its score in the Index, but the country continues to perform well on the back of a strong project pipeline as part of the Kingdom's USD385bn Development Plan.
+In addition, we believe incremental reforms, partially affected by pressures unleashed during the Arab Spring, have the potential to raise the country's business environment outlook over the coming quarters.